We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

 A well pump isn’t always the reason behind no water in the house.
 Periodically an underground electrical wire breaks – a very repairable issue.
-Testing power connections is always the initial step taken by Kelly James Service.
+Checking power connections is always the initial step taken by Kelly James Service.

-So will running water for hours on end, such as filling a pool or watering grass.
-These pursuits can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.
+So will running water for hours in a row, such as filling a pool or watering grass.
+These pursuits can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.

 Call Kelly James Service for Well Pump Service near Jefferson Junction, WI